balouf/package-helper-3/docs/maintain.md

   - Coverage is here to give **you** some (relative) confidence that your code will do what you expect, and to ease pinpointing issues when/before they occur.
 It is not a rating.
   - In particular, don't abuse of `# pragma: no cover` (a magic comment to exclude parts of your code from the coverage statistics) to artificially reach a high coverage.
 - Generate the documentation (in PyCharm and/or with GitHub actions) in order to check that it is working.
-- If Sphinx issue some warnings, investigate them as it is usually a sign you did something wrong.
+- If Sphinx issues some warnings, investigate them as it is usually a sign you did something wrong.
 - Take some time to browse the resulting documentation as if you were a regular user.
 Are you happy with it?

 +++

-## Finalize your release
+## 5. Finalize your release

 +++

 - Bump the version of your project (unless it is your first release).
-In PyCharm's terminal:
+In a terminal:
-  - `poetry version patch` (version x.y.z → x.y.(z+1)) when you made a backwards-compatible modification (such as a bug fix).
+  - `uv version --bump patch` (version x.y.z → x.y.(z+1)) when you made a backwards-compatible modification (such as a bug fix).
-  - `poetry version minor` (version x.y.z → x.(y+1).0) when you added a functionality.
+  - `uv version --bump minor` (version x.y.z → x.(y+1).0) when you added a functionality.
-  - `poetry version major` (version x.y.z → (x+1).0.0) when you changed the API.
+  - `uv version --bump major` (version x.y.z → (x+1).0.0) when you changed the API.
 Note: in versions 0.y.z, the API is not expected to be stable anyway.
-- Update the file `HISTORY.rst`:
+- Update the file `HISTORY.md`:
   - Follow the pattern of previous entries:
-    - Title enclosed in dashes lines (`------------`).
+    - Title prefixed with `##`.
-    - The two dashes lines should never be shorter than your title.
     - The title should have the version, date of release, and short description.
-    - Enter release notes (changes) in short items (lines starting with `*`).
+    - Enter release notes (changes) in short items (lines starting with `-`).
-  - Stick to pure `.rst` syntax: never use Sphinx' specific directives such as ``:class:`MyClass` ``.
+  - Stick to pure Markdown syntax: never use MystParser specific directives.
 - Commit/push.
-- If you were working on a secondary branch, do what you have to do: pull request to "main" or "master", etc.
+- If you were working on a secondary branch, do what you have to do: pull request to "main", etc.
-- Ensure that you are now in your default git branch ("main" or "master").
+- Ensure that you are now in your default git branch ("main").
 - Wait for the last GitHub actions to finish.

 +++

-## Publish
+## 6. Publish

 +++